kurkle/chartjs-chart-treemap/docs/usage.md

 | ---- | ----
 | `backgroundColor` | The treemap element background color.
 | `borderColor` | The treemap element border color.
+| [`borderRadius`](#borderradius) | Radius of the rectangle of treemap element (in pixels).
 | `borderWidth` | The treemap element border width (in pixels).
 | `spacing` | Fixed distance (in pixels) between all treemap elements.

 If the value is `undefined`, fallbacks to the associated `elements.treemap.*` options.

+#### borderRadius

+If this value is a number, it is applied to all corners of the rectangle (topLeft, topRight, bottomLeft, bottomRight).
+If this value is an object, the `topLeft` property defines the top-left corners border radius.
+Similarly, the `topRight`, `bottomLeft`, and `bottomRight` properties can also be specified.
+Omitted corners have radius of 0.

 ### Interactions